suhatanriverdi/Stock-Price-Prediction/README.md

 ***

 ## License
-Eye Color Detector is licensed under the MIT license.
+Stock Price Prediction is licensed under the MIT license.
 See LICENSE for more information.

 ## Project Status
 You can download the latest release from this repository.